OtakoidTony/MessengerBotTutorial/README.md

     }
 }
 ```
 Well...
 When we extend conditions, we'd rather use dictionary.
+With so far is enough to make a simple bot.
+So, From the next chapter, We will add some function.